Why? It follows the enormous anticipation of the Annapolis conference

 Israel started abolishing checkpoints to help Abbas with more room to maneuver within the Palestinian Authority, despite strong protest from the military.
 Israel supplies Abbas with weapons, knowing very well that in the past, Palestinians have used these weapons against Israel.
 To finish off the craziness, word spread out of Ramallah that Abbas' Al Aqsa Martyrs' Brigade will be integrated into the Palestinian police force (the brigade, which definitely promotes terrorism, has killed more Israelis than Hamas.).

 As a gesture of good will, Israel released many hundreds of prisoners, instead of trading them for kidnapped Israelis.
 Remember: 30 fatal terrorist attacks have been carried out by terrorists who had been released from Israeli prisons.
 One would expect no further concessions from the Israeli government, unless an actual counteroffer related to truly fighting terrorism was presented.
+Abbas turned out to be a president without real power, who is desperately trying to hold on to power.
+Obviously, he only cares about ending the fights with Hamas and bringing this terror organization back to being his little partner.

 We welcome your feedback.